 Shortly after Mayo the pavement stops and the Silver Trail turns into a gravel road.
 Yukon’s gravel highways and their potholes and sagging shoulders are not new to me.

 I can easily imagine the condition of this road and the difficulty of keeping it maintained during extreme weather conditions.

 Continuing along the gravel highway I pass idyllic, crystal clear lakes and large areas of marshland, home to an abundance of beautiful water birds.

-The drunken forest at Halfway Lakes reminds of the permafrost below us.
 A breathtaking view of Mount Haldane only lets me guess what mountain hiking would be like in this lonely, wild land.

 Ghost town Elsa

 Just a few kilometres before arriving in Keno City I pass the old silver mining town of Elsa.
 Elsa was the townsite for United Keno Hill Mines until it shut down in 1989.
-Along the hills, a few old buildings are scattered reminding of times gone by.
+Along the hills, a few old buildings are scattered reminding us of times gone by.

 Arriving in Keno City

 Continuing down the dirt road I quickly approach Keno City which means that I have finally reached the end of the Silver Trail.